ydb-platform/ydb/ydb/docs/en/core/deploy/configuration/config.md

 The soft memory limit specifies a dangerous threshold that should not be exceeded by {{ ydb-short-name }} process under normal circumstances.

-If the soft limit is exceeded, {{ ydb-short-name }} starts to reduce the shared cache size to zero.
+If the soft limit is exceeded, {{ ydb-short-name }} gradually reduces the shared cache size to zero.
 Therefore, more database nodes should be added to the cluster as soon as possible, or per-component memory limits should be reduced.

 ### Target memory utilization {#target-memory-utilization}